taraspos/gae-workshop/README.md

 If you already have some GCP project, better to create new one for this workshop, so you can safely remove it afterwards

+## [Level 0](https://cloud.google.com/appengine/docs/standard/go111/building-app/)

+Go through official guide [Building a Go App on App Engine](https://cloud.google.com/appengine/docs/standard/go111/building-app/)!

+**Note**: Using `us-central` region.
-Also, you will need to enable Google Cloud APIs:
+Also, you need to enable Google Cloud APIs to be able to run deploy via `gcloud app deploy` command :

 - Google Cloud Build API `gcloud services enable cloudbuild.googleapis.com`
 - Google Compute Engine API `gcloud services enable compute.googleapis.com`

-## [Level 0](https://cloud.google.com/appengine/docs/standard/go111/building-app/)

-Go through official guide [Building a Go App on App Engine](https://cloud.google.com/appengine/docs/standard/go111/building-app/)!

-**Note**: Using `us-central` region

 ## [Level 1](./level1/README.md)